Adobe-Marketing-Cloud/aem-social-integration/README.md

 All components are available as JSP, SCF, and Sightly implementations.

 Feel free to fork and modify as desired, or contribute back using pull requests.

+To install, clone the repo and run:

+mvn clean install

+Then deploy the package created in /content/target to AEM.
+Components are installed to /apps/twitter-integration.